MOFH-Dev/MOFHY-Lite-English/README.md

 ## Installation
 Installation of MOFHY Lite is much eaiser then you think!
-- Download the ```Desired Buld``` file.
+- Download the zip file from GitHub
-- Extract the .zip file to the root folder of your domain.
+- Extract the .zip file to the root folder of your domain (You may have to extract it on your computer before uploading)
-- Create an empty database for the project
+- Create a new and empty database for the project
-- Open your browser and type ```http://yourdomain.com/``` an installation page will be appear.
+- Open your browser and type ```http://yourdomain.com/``` an installation page will be appear
-- After clicking "install" you have to fill out your database details and click on validate to connect to the database.
+- After clicking "install" you have to fill out your database details and click on validate to connect to the database
-- Fill out the clientarea name, clientarea URL:```http://example.com/```, and clientarea email.
-Then click next.
+- Fill out the clientarea name, clientarea URL:```http://example.com/``` (The trailing slash is important), and clientarea email.
+Then click "next"
-- Register an admin account for free.
+- Register the Admin account
-- Rename or remove the "installation" directory form src directory.
-(This is super important!)
+- Rename or remove the "installation" directory form src directory (This is super important!)
-- Access the admin panel at ```http://example.com/admin/```.
+- Access the admin panel at ```http://example.com/admin/```
-- Set callback url to ```http://example.com/callback/Callback.php``` in the MOFH Reseller panel (panel.myownfreehostnet).
+- Set callback url to ```http://example.com/callback/Callback.php``` in the MOFH Reseller panel (panel.myownfreehostnet)
-- Set up the API in "API Settings" in the admin area (```http://example.com/admin/```).
+- Set up the API in "API Settings" in the admin area (```http://example.com/admin/```)
-- Set up the Domain Extensions (Free subdomains) in the admin panel (```http://example.com/admin/```).
+- Set up the Domain Extensions (Free subdomains) in the admin panel (```http://example.com/admin/```)
 - All done!

 ## Extra Setup Steps